 In the commercial roofing contractor world, there are typically two single ply camps – TPO (Thermoplastic Polyolefin) and PVC (poly-vinyl chloride).
 Both have their own benefits and unique characteristics.
 Each product gets the job done.
 They keep water out of the building and reflect heat if a light color is chosen, helping with energy efficiency.
 TPO and PVC both offer a 20-year system warranty which is superior to a roofing warranty because you never want “finger pointing” between the roofing company and the manufacturer if there is ever a leak.

 At Peak Roofing & Construction, we have installed TPO and PVC commercial roofing in Frisco and other North Dallas communities for decades.
-We’ve seen and roofed every type of commercial building their is.
+We’ve seen and roofed every type of commercial building there is.
 And what we’ve learned is that it’s wise to take a case-by-case approach.
-Let’s quickly look at the benefits of each type of single ply commercial roofing system.
+Let’s quickly look at the benefits of each type of single-ply commercial roofing system.